cloudn1ne/MowgliRover/help/AreaRecording.md

 ## Existing AREA_RECORDING mode

 After you have recorded your map, either restart Mowgli or press the HOME button (via script 'press_home.sh', or HA)

+## Docking Tips

+I usually press the 1st X about 2m from the Docking station (in a straight line, facing towards the charger) and the 2nd X when the front of Mowgli is at the threshold where the plastik starts (but not on it yet) - then a docking distance of 0.85m seems to work pretty reliable.
+(I do have RTK-GPS coverage around my dock)